 On the "Select Sample File" page, accept the default options of "Single File" and "Local File" and click Browse to choose a file from your local machine.
 For this exercise, choose a newline-separated JSON file that is less than 100 MB in size (although you could in theory choose any of our supported file types).
 Then click Next.

-Step #4: Choose Time and Shard Key (Actor) Columns
+Step #4: Choose the Time and Shard Key (actor) columns

 Your Time column should indicate the time when the event happened.
 In the Time column dropdown, Interana will show you a list of columns from your data that Interana was able to interpret as time.
 These could be Unix epoch time (in seconds, milliseconds or microseconds) or formatted time strings (including ISO-8601 format).